velezj/family-rpg-1/december-2020/setting-world/micronesia-notes.md

 - diverce moey nets: internet, commision, middlemen and inflation
 - Largest market of illegal wildlife is for marine animal
 - Estaimted US$2.5 billion a year in illegal animal trade around pacific

+## Chuuk

+The high islands of the Chuuk group have mangrove swamps along their coasts, as well as rainforests in the central mountainous areas.
+The native people are Micronesians who fish, raise pigs and poultry, and grow taro, breadfruit, yams, and bananas.
+Copra is the chief cash crop.
+The islands are popular with scuba divers, who come to explore the lagoon’s shipwrecks, many of which have become foundations for new reef growth.
+The largest urban area is on Weno; the rest of the population resides mostly in traditional villages scattered around the islands.
+Chuuk has a commercial dock and an international airport, both located on Weno.
+Total land area 49.1 square miles (127.2 square km).
+Pop.
+(2010) 48,654.

+- Fishing or Farming
+  - Taro, yams, banana, breadfruit
+  - pigs and birds/poultry

+## News/Info

+- Pacific Daily News